NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

     2.  **The Pitfall of Naive Fusion**: Simply adding a second branch can act as a confusing regularizer if its outputs are not properly integrated, proving that more complexity is not always better.
     3.  **The Crucial Role of Ensembling**: The architectural contribution of CoFT is only unlocked when the two specialized domain experts (temporal and frequency) are created via co-training and then their "wisdom" is aggregated through an ensemble.
 The frequency branch is not just a regularizer; it is a vital contributor to the final decision.

-## 4.3 Answering Research Question 3: Uncovering Optimal Knowledge Transfer Mechanisms
+## 4.3 Answering Research Question 3: The Research Journey to Optimal Knowledge Transfer

 The third research question explored the optimal parameters and principles governing knowledge transfer between the two domains.
-This was the focus of an intensive, multi-month hyperparameter investigation.
+This was not a simple parameter search but an intensive, multi-month investigation that began with a failed hypothesis and ended with a key scientific discovery.

+### 4.3.1 Initial Hypothesis and Early Failures: The Peril of Strong Coupling
+**Initial Hypothesis:** Based on a survey of data fusion literature [11, 12], which often emphasizes strong integration, our initial hypothesis was that a tight coupling between the temporal and frequency domains would be optimal.
+We posited that a high co-training weight (e.g., \(\lambda_{ct} \ge 0.1\)) would force robust knowledge transfer.

+**Catastrophic Results:** Early experiments built on this hypothesis were a resounding failure.
+*   **Performance:** With \(\lambda_{ct} = 0.5\), accuracy on the HAR dataset plummeted to around 45-50%, which is worse than random guessing for a 6-class problem.
+*   **Training Instability:** Over 40% of training runs diverged, with loss values exploding to `NaN` (Not a Number).
+Gradient analysis revealed that the co-training loss term completely dominated all other terms, effectively hijacking the learning process.

+This critical failure demonstrated that our initial, intuitive assumption was fundamentally flawed.
+It invalidated the "stronger is better" approach and forced a complete re-evaluation, triggering a systematic investigation into the true nature of cross-domain learning in this context.

-### 4.3.1 The "Less is More" Phenomenon: Deep Analysis
+### 4.3.2 The "Less is More" Discovery: A Systematic Investigation

-The most critical discovery was the counter-intuitive effectiveness of an ultra-low co-training weight (\(\lambda_{ct}\)).
-Initial hypotheses favored a strong coupling (\(\lambda_{ct} \approx 0.5\)), but this led to catastrophic training divergence.
-A systematic search revealed a clear trend: lower values yielded better, more stable results.
+The failure of strong coupling prompted a new hypothesis: perhaps the domains required a much gentler, more regularizing interaction.
+This led to a systematic, multi-stage parameter search, moving from a high-coupling regime to an ultra-low one.

 **Table 4.4: Effect of Co-training Weight (\(\lambda_{ct}\)) on HAR 1% Accuracy**